Al Mayadeen English

 • Massive crowd of CHP supporters gathers in Ankara’s Tandogan Square, waving Turkish flags and Ataturk banners, to protest what they call a

-Massive crowd of CHP supporters gathers in Ankara’s Tandogan Square, waving Turkish flags and Ataturk banners, to protest what they call a "judicial coup" against their party leadership (X, @maralzumraen)
+Massive crowd of CHP supporters gathers in Ankara’s Tandogan Square, waving Turkish flags and Ataturk banners, to protest what they call a "judicial coup" against their party leadership.
+(X, @maralzumraen)

-Organizers said around 50,000 people turned out, a figure reported by AFP correspondents who described the square as packed with demonstrators carrying Turkish flags and wearing shirts with the image of modern Turkiye's founder, Mustafa Kemal Ataturk.
+Organizers said around 50,000 people turned out, a figure reported by AFP correspondents who described the square as packed with demonstrators carrying Turkish flags and wearing shirts with the image of modern Turkey's founder, Mustafa Kemal Ataturk.

 CHP leader Ozgur Ozel addressed the crowd, declaring that they had gathered to oppose "the (judicial) coup" threatening the party.
-He warned: "This government does not want democracy.
+He warned, "This government does not want democracy.
 They know they cannot win the elections if there is democracy.
 They don't want justice: they know if there's justice they won't be able to cover up their crimes."

 Related News